gracefulife/clova-developer-guide/en/CIC/References/CICInterface/SpeechSynthesizer.md

 ## Request event {#Request}

-Requests to CIC to generate a specified text into TTS.
+Requests CIC to generate a specified text into TTS.

 ### Context fields